DareData/lp-foundations/README.md

 Assignments are located inside the `assignments` folder.
 The assignment instructions assume you are issuing commands from that folder.

 In it, you'll find a project folder called `life_expectancy` as well as folders with instructions for each assignment.
 Each assignment builds upon the previous one and they are all meant to be do inside the project folder.

+## Call to Adventure

+The goal of this course is to be your personal companion on being a better programmer.
+We hope you enjoy it and learn a lot from it.

+Feel free to open [GitHub issues](https://github.com/DareData/lp-foundations/issues) to give us feedback and ideas for new features.
+Or even better, open a [pull request](https://github.com/DareData/lp-foundations/pulls) with your suggestions.